-The chain’s plans to open more stores within its stores hit a snag last week, when a New York state Supreme Court judge granted Macy’s Inc. (M) a preliminary injunction that will block Martha Stewart Living Omnimedia Inc. (MSO) from working toward making, marketing and selling Martha Stewart-branded products in J.C.
+The chain’s plans to open more stores within its stores hit a snag last week, when a New York state Supreme Court judge granted Macy’s Inc. (M:US) a preliminary injunction that will block Martha Stewart Living Omnimedia Inc. (MSO:US) from working toward making, marketing and selling Martha Stewart-branded products in J.C.
 Penney stores.

 Johnson, who was originally slated to conduct the presentation with Martha Stewart today, spoke alone.